 DigiCert issues certificates for server and client authentication to organizations and individuals for use with the SSL 3.0/TLS 1.0 protocol to enable secure transactions of data through privacy, authentication, and data integrity ("SSL Certificates").
-DigiCert issues both server-specific and wildcard (.domain.com) SSL certificates.
+DigiCert issues server-specific, multi-server (unified communications), and wildcard (\.domain.com) SSL certificates.
+DigiCert also issues certificates for encryption, signing email and client authentication.
 The validity period of a DigiCert-issued certificate is 1 year, 2 years or 3 years.
 DigiCert reserves the right to, at its sole discretion, issue certificates that may fall outside of these set periods.

-To obtain a DigiCert SSL Certificate, the applicant submits an application via a secure on-line link according to the procedures described herein.
+To obtain a DigiCert SSL Certificate, the applicant submits an application via a secure, online link, according to the procedures described herein.
 Applicants are required to submit a PKCS#10 Certificate Signing Request (PKCS#10 CSR) containing the applicant's identifying information and geographic location and a public key signed with the applicant's corresponding private key.
 Additional documentation in support of the application may be required so that DigiCert may verify the identity of the applicant.
 Applicants are required to submit sufficient identifying information to DigiCert prior to receiving certificate approval.
 Upon verification of identity, DigiCert issues the certificate and sends a notice to the applicant.
 The applicant downloads and installs the certificate to a network device to be used for authentication and encryption.
-The applicant must notify DigiCert of any inaccuracy or defect in a certificate.
+The applicant must notify DigiCert of any inaccuracy or defect in a certificate promptly after receipt of the certificate or earlier notice of incorrect informational content to be included in the certificate.
 After certificate issuance, if the Subscriber ever suspects that the security of the device containing the private key may have been compromised, he or she must immediately contact DigiCert and request revocation of the certificate.
 Revoked certificates are published on a Certificate Revocation List (CRL).